Nocturnal x Midsumma: Lunar New Year Disco by Tanya McCulloch

 We work year-round to support producers in the lead-up to the annual Midsumma Festival, providing ongoing advice, workshops, event services, and resources.

-This year, we are launching a new category of events specifically for our community of movers, shakers, and party makers.
+This year, we are continuing our new category of "After Party" events specifically for our community of movers, shakers, and party makers.

 Each year, over 53,000 attend Midsumma Pride March.
 This signature Midsumma Festival event is one of the biggest on Melbourne’s queer calendar, but it doesn’t stop there!

 If you’re planning to host a party event on the evening of Midsumma Pride March OR Midsumma Festival Live at the Bowl, we want to hear from you.